-For additional Information about Title IX or any other discrimination/harassment concerns, contact the U.S. Department of Education Assistant Secretary for Civil Rights and/or:
+For additional information about Title IX or any other discrimination/harassment concerns, contact the U.S. Department of Education Assistant Secretary for Civil Rights and/or:

-Executive Director/Title IX Coordinator 155 N.E.
-15th Street, Suite P104E Miami, Florida 33132 Phone: (305) 995-1580 TDD: (305) 995-2400

-Email: crc@dadeschools.net Website: https://www.hrdadeschools.net/civilrights/
+Office of Civil Rights Compliance (CRC) District Director/Title IX Coordinator 155 N.E.
+15th Street, Suite P104E Miami, Florida 33132 Phone: (305) 995-1580 TDD: (305) 995-2400 Email: crc@dadeschools.net Website: https://tinyurl.com/MDGPS-CRC

-For Information on Section 604 of the Rehabilitation Act of 1973 or any other student disability concerns contact:
+For additional information on Section 504 of the Rehabilitation Act of 1973 or any other student disability concerns contact: